At this point I've talked with hundreds of therapists about one topic in particular- writing notes. And I hear some pretty common concerns...

 Still looking for a little more help with your paperwork?
 Make sure you're signed up for my Love Your Paperwork Challenge**.
 It's two weeks of daily actions to make your paperwork awesome.
 And it's pretty epic, if I do say so myself.

-Please comment below and let me know if Handout helped and share any other tips you have.
+Please comment below and let me know if the Handout helped and share any other tips you have.
 Happy reviewing!